ZigranJ/tasksync/README.md

 # tasksync

-TaskSync is a CLI task manager written in python.
+TaskSync is a CLI task manager written in python using SQLite.

 ## Installation